nahidcode/duplicator/readme.txt

 = Overview =
 Duplicator enables you to:

-* Move / migrate a site between domains or hosts
+* Move, migrate or clone a WordPress site between domains or hosts
 * Pull down a live site to localhost for development
-* Manually back up a site
+* Manually backup a WordPress site or parts of a site
 * Duplicate a live site to a staging area or vice versa
 * Bundle up an entire WordPress site for easy reuse or distribution
-* Perform a full WordPress migration without messy import/export sql scripts
+* Perform a full WordPress migration without struggling with messy import/export sql scripts

-= Move and Backup =
-Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress files into a simple zip file called a package.
-This package can then be used to easily restore a site to any location you wish.
+= Migrate WordPress and Run WordPress Backups = Duplicator creates a package that bundles all the site's plugins, themes, content, database and WordPress files into a simple zip file called a package.
+This package can then be used to easily migrate a WordPress site to any location you wish.
 Move on the same server, across servers and pretty much any location a WordPress site can be hosted.  *WordPress is not required for installation* since the package contains all site files.

 = Improve Your Workflow with Pre-Bundled Sites = Duplicator lets you make your own pre-configured sites to eliminate rework.
 Instead of manually configuring your favorite theme, set of plugins or content over and over, now just configure a single site and bundle it up into a Duplicator package.
-Once you have the bundled site, you can install it over and over to different locations to instantly create many pre-configured sites!
+Once you have the bundled site, you can migrate the WordPress site over and over to different locations to instantly create many pre-configured sites!

 = Duplicator Pro =
 Duplicator Pro takes Duplicator to the next level with features you'll really appreciate, such as: